-The Association has reviewed the classification of its surplus office accommodation properties and concluded that, on the basis that these are used for social benefit, they are correctly included within its property plant and equipment assets rather than as investment properties.
+The Association has reviewed the classification of its surplus office accommodation properties and concluded that these are correctly included within its property plant and equipment assets rather than as investment properties.

 Pension scheme liabilities

 The SHAPS pension scheme liability is valued in these financial statements by an independent actuary.
 The assumptions used are reviewed by the Board of Management and considered appropriate.
 Assumptions include estimates of mortality, salary inflation, inflation and discount rates.
 There are also judgements in respect of the allocation of assets and liabilities in SHAPS as a multi-employer pension scheme.